KTAE (AM)

-KTAE (1260 kHz) is a commercial AM radio station licensed to Elgin, Texas, and serving the Austin metropolitan area.
-It is owned by Genuine Austin Radio, with a sale to Norsan Media pending, with studios and offices along Loop 360 in Southwest Austin.
-KTAE airs a Spanish classic hits format.
+KTAE (1260 AM) is a commercial radio station licensed to Elgin, Texas, United States, and serving the Austin metropolitan area with a Spanish contemporary hit radio format as "Romance 105.3 & 101.9".
+It is owned by Norsan Media, with studios along Loop 360 in Southwest Austin.

 KTAE is powered at 1,000 watts by day and 144 watts at night.
 The transmitter is on North Main Street in Taylor, Texas.
 Programming is also heard on 250-watt FM translator K270CO at 101.9 MHz in Round Rock, Texas.